watsonix/HRV-BLE-Cordova/README.md

+# HRV-BLE-Cordova

-BLE Heart Rate Demo
+Cross platform HRV calcuation with physiological and subjective data logging to serverBLE Heart Rate Demo

-Connects to a peripherial providing the [Heart Rate Service](http://goo.gl/wKH3X7).
+Connects to a peripherial providing the BLE [Heart Rate Service](http://goo.gl/wKH3X7).

 Works with iOS or Android 4.3+.